osm-hackfest-2022/osm-hackfest-2022.github.io/index.md

 #### How to register your team and ideas?
 Registration is open: [Register your idea and team](https://forms.gle/SBXDQoTqN5xVTzFSA).\
-Registration will be closed on May 25, 2022
+Registration will be closed after May 25, 2022

 Keep yourself updated by following us on our social media page:
 [Facebook Page](https://www.facebook.com/opentechcommunity)